Syuri: Smash (2010–2012)

-In December 2009, former Hustle performers Akira Shoji and Tajiri held a press conference announcing the formation of a new promotion, Smash.
-In addition to the two, former storyline rivals Kondo and Hajime Ohara were also present at the press conference and were named as part of the new promotion's roster.
-While in Hustle, Kondo had wrestled almost exclusively against male wrestlers as a novelty due to the lack of other female wrestlers in the promotion, in Smash she was poised to become a more serious Joshi wrestler.
-Kondo, now working under the ring name Syuri, made her Smash debut on March 26, 2010, at the promotion's first-ever event, losing to Meiko Satomura.
-On April 23 at Smash.2, she teamed with Hajime Ohara in another loss to the team of Lin Byron & Kushida, dropping the pinfall to Byron.
-On May 29 at Smash.3, Syuri suffered her third straight loss in the promotion, when she, Akira Shoji, and Yusuke Kodama were defeated by Kim Nan Pun, Lin Byron & Mentallo in a Six-Person Tag Team Match.
-After the match, Syuri had a heated confrontation, leading to a backstage brawl, with Kana, who was sitting in the audience, having earlier announced her arrival to Smash.
-This led to the main event of Smash.4 on June 25, where Syuri defeated Kana in a fourteen-minute-long match, ending her losing streak and picking up the biggest win of her career.
-However, Kana came back at Smash.5 on July 24, defeating Syuri via submission in a rematch in just three minutes.
+When the Smash was formed in December 2009, Syuri was named as a part of the new roster.
+While in Hustle, Syuri had wrestled almost exclusively against male wrestlers as a novelty due to the lack of other female wrestlers in the promotion.
+But in Smash, Syuri was poised to become a more serious female wrestler.
+Syuri, now working under the ring name Syuri, made her Smash debut at the promotion's inaugural event on March 26, 2010, losing to Meiko Satomura.
+Following a match on May 29, Syuri had a heated confrontation and backstage brawl with Kana, who announced her arrival to Smash earlier and was sitting in the audience.
+This led to the main event of Smash's June 25 show, where Syuri defeated Kana in a fourteen-minute-long match, ending a three-match losing streak.
+However, Kana defeated Syuri in a rematch on July 24 in just three minutes via submission.

 For the next several events, Syuri wrestled against female workers from other independent promotions, who were looking for regular spots on the Smash roster.
-On September 24 at Smash.8, Syuri was defeated in a Hardcore Match by freelancer Kaoru, after which Kana entered the ring, pushed Kaoru away, and helped Syuri backstage.
-On November 22 at Smash.10, Syuri & Kana teamed together to defeat Ice Ribbon's Emi Sakura & JWP's Kaori Yoneyama in a Tag Team Match.
-As a result, Syuri was granted a shot at Yoneyama's JWP Openweight Championship on December 24 in the main event of Happening Eve but was unsuccessful in her attempt to win her first title.
-On January 29, 2011, at Smash.12, Syuri lost to the debuting former WWE wrestler Serena.
-Syuri's streak of big matches and her growing popularity among fans eventually led to fellow Smash Seikigun member Lin Byron growing jealous of her, turning heel, and leaving the group to start a rivalry with her.
-This was followed by Byron picking up back-to-back tag team victories over Syuri at Smash.13 and Live in Osaka, leading to a singles match on February 25 at Smash.14, where Syuri was victorious.
-At Smash.15, Syuri teamed with Tajiri & Sabu to defeat Byron, Gabriel Antonick & Michael Kovac in a Six-Person Intergender Hardcore Match.
+On September 24, Syuri was defeated in a hardcore match by freelancer Kaoru, after which Kana entered the ring, pushed Kaoru away, and helped Syuri backstage.
+On November 22, Syuri and Kana teamed together to defeat Ice Ribbon's Emi Sakura and JWP Joshi Puroresu's Kaori Yoneyama.
+As a result, Syuri was granted a shot at Yoneyama's JWP Openweight Championship at Happening Eve on December 24, but Syuri was unsuccessful in her attempt to win what would have been her first title.
+Syuri's streak of big matches and her growing popularity among fans eventually led to fellow Smash Seikigun member Lin Byron growing jealous of her, turning heel, and leaving the group to start a rivalry with Syuri.
+This was followed by Byron picking up back-to-back tag team victories over Syuri on January 29 and 30, leading to a singles match on February 25, where Syuri was victorious.